Oleanna (play)

-Oleanna is a 1992 two-character play by David Mamet, about the power struggle between a university professor and one of his female students, who accuses him of sexual harassment and, by doing so, spoils his chances of being accorded tenure.
+Oleanna is a 1992 two-character play by David Mamet, about the power struggle between a university professor and one of his female students.
 The play's title, taken from a folk song, refers to a 19th-century escapist vision of utopia.
 Mamet adapted his play into a 1994 film of the same name.

 Plot summary

 Act I

 Carol, a college student, is in the office of her professor, John.
 She expresses frustration that she does not understand the material in his class, despite having read the assigned books and attending his lectures.
 Of particular concern is a book written by John himself, wherein he questions the modern insistence that everyone participate in higher education, referring to it as "systematic hazing".
 While talking with Carol, John is often interrupted by the phone ringing.
 He is about to be granted tenure along with a handsome raise.
 Anticipating this, John is about to close on a new house, but his wife repeatedly calls with last-minute issues, demanding that he meet her at the home as soon as possible.

 After initially appearing insensitive, John eventually decides to help Carol, telling her that he "likes her" and that he also felt similar frustrations as a student.
-He takes the blame for her not understanding what he is talking about and agrees to give her an "A" if she'll return to his office several more times to discuss the material.
-At one heated point in the discussion he goes to put his hand on her shoulder to comfort her, but she violently shakes it off.
+He takes the blame for her not understanding what he is talking about and agrees to give her an "A" if she returns to his office several more times to discuss the material.
+At one heated point in the discussion, he goes to put his hand on her shoulder to comfort her, but she violently shakes it off.
 Finally, Carol has warmed to John and is on the verge of divulging a secret when the phone rings again and John's wife tells him that the realtor problems were all a scheme to get him back to the house for a surprise reception in his honor.
 He departs for home immediately.

 Act II

 Carol is back in John's office, but more poised than before.
 His tenure is threatened because Carol has filed a formal complaint with the committee, accusing him of sexual harassment.
 She has documented daily occurrences of sexist remarks by John toward his students and describes his offer of giving her an "A" if she agrees to meet with him privately in his office.
-John hopes to resolve the matter privately with Carol so that the complaint may be withdrawn from the tenure committee, saying he does not understand how his actions could have offended her so and attempting to convince her that he was only trying to help her without any ulterior motive.
+John hopes to resolve the matter privately with Carol so that the complaint may be withdrawn from the tenure committee, saying he does not understand how his actions could have offended her and attempting to convince her that he was only trying to help her without any ulterior motive.
 Carol decides it is best that she leave, but John stands in front of the door and grabs hold of her.
 Carol screams for help.